-The best Xbox games for 2024
+The best Xbox games for 2025

 Neva is a perfect platformer.
 It stars Alba, a seasoned warrior with a cloud of silver hair, and her wolf companion, Neva, who grows from a cub into a fierce fighter as the seasons progress.
 Alba and Neva are deeply connected — there’s a button that makes Alba call out, “Neva,” in varying degrees of distress — and together they're on a mission to rid the world of an evil black decay.
 On top of a powerful narrative arc, Neva is a light and responsive platformer, with twitchy dodging and slashing mechanics, and its puzzles are satisfying to solve.
 The game comes from Nomada Studio, the indie team behind Gris, and it’s a testament to their sense of artistry, mechanical fidelity and emotional storytelling.

 Neva is infused with magical realism, blending the familiar with the impossible in a format that looks like a living children’s book.
 Otherworldly terror creeps around the edges of each landscape and the game’s animations are anime-smooth.
 Neva looks incredible and it plays just as beautifully — a rare and powerful combination.
-Just like Alba and Neva. — Jessica Conditt, Senior Reporter
+Just like Alba and Neva. — J.C.

 Why would we not include Elden Ring?
 The strengths of FromSoftware’s latest action-RPG are many, but what’s most impressive about the game is how hand-crafted it feels despite its scale.
 Elden Ring is big, but it never feels like it’s wasting your time.
 Far from it; FromSoftware has created a rich open world, with something surprising, delightful or utterly terrifying around every corner.
 I’ll never forget the moment I found a chest that teleported my character to a cave full of Eldritch monsters.
 Elden Ring is full of those kinds of discoveries.

 And if you’re worried about hitting a brick wall with Elden Ring’s difficulty, don’t be.
 Sure, it can be tough as nails, but it’s also From’s most accessible game to date as well.
 If you find combat overly punishing, go for a mage build and blast your enemies from afar, complete side quests and more.
-And if all else fails, one of the rewards for exploring Elden Ring’s world is experience that you can use to make your character stronger. — Igor Bonifacic, Former Contributing Writer
+And if all else fails, one of the rewards for exploring Elden Ring’s world is experience that you can use to make your character stronger. — Igor Bonifacic, Senior Reporter

 The Dead Space remake feels like a warm, juicy hug from a murderous necromorph, and we mean that in the best way possible.
 The 2023 version of Dead Space spit-shines the mechanics that made the original game so magically horrific back in 2008, and it doesn’t add any unnecessary, modern bloat.
 The remake features full voice acting, new puzzles and expanded storylines, and it introduces a zero-gravity ability that allows the protagonist, Isaac Clarke, to fly through sections of the game in an ultra-satisfying way.